projectriff/riff/docs/riff_system_uninstall.md

-## riff system install
+## riff system uninstall

-Install the riff and Knative system components
+Remove all riff and Knative system components

 ### Synopsis

-Install the riff and Knative system components
+Remove all riff and Knative system components

 ```
-riff system install [flags]
+riff system uninstall [flags]
 ```

 ### Examples

 ```
-  riff system install
+  riff system uninstall
 ```

 ### Options

 ```
-      --force       force the install of Knative system components for riff
+      --force   force the removal of system components
-  -h, --help        help for install
+  -h, --help    help for uninstall
-      --node-port   whether to use NodePort instead of LoadBalancer for ingress gateways
+      --istio   include Istio and the istio-system namespace in the removal
 ```

 ### Options inherited from parent commands